kdbarajas/cosmology-thesis/markdowns/background.md

   {#eq:Hubble}

-  where we have expressed the relative velocity $v$ in terms of the low-velocity limit from @eq:lowvelocity, $H_0$ is the Hubble constant in \si{\km\per\s\per\Mpc}, and $d$ is the distance to the galaxy in \si{Mpc}.
-If the redshift observed is interpreted as a Doppler shift
+  where we have expressed the relative velocity $v$ in terms of the low-velocity limit from @eq:lowvelocity, $H_0$ is the constant of proportionality known as Hubble constant, and $d$ is the galaxy's distance in \si{Mpc}.

-- Appeared as though everything around us is moving away.
-First empirical evidence for the expansion of the Universe.
+- While the redshift observed on Earth is often interpreted as a Doppler shift due to the method of measurement, this would lead to an incorrect conclusion on the nature of the Universe.
+That being that if the relative velocity is due to a Doppler redshift, than this would imply that everything in the night sky is receding away from us and that the Earth is located in a privileged place in the Universe.
+However, this statement is in obvious conflict with the Copernican principle which states that humans are not privileged observers of the Cosmos--that we are not located anywhere special with regards to the Universe around us.

-- ​
+- Hubble's law implies that galaxies are not just receding away, but that they are doing so at an accelerating rate.

-- Hubble constant is approximately 70 \si{\km\per\s\per\Mpc}
+- First empirical evidence for the expansion of the Universe.
+Hubble constant currently measured in the range of 67-75 \si{\km\per\s\per\Mpc}\footnote{Add footnote on discrepancies between Planck Satellite and Supernovae Type Ia measurements}

 ​

 ![img](https://www.astro.rug.nl/~weygaert/tim1publicpic/dtfe/2dFpanel.dtfe.lres.gif)